JakubDziworski/Barf-Cat-Calculator/README.md

 # Barf-Cat-Calculator

-AngularJS app for calculating meat for cat.
+AngularJS app which calculates meat components ratio for cats.